Get Matched With Photography Programs

 might_you_work_photographer

 Photographers generally work for smaller independent businesses and the Bureau of Labor Statistics shows that up to 60% work as independent contractors or are otherwise self-employed.
-Commercial and fashion photographers might be part of a studio that employs as many as ten people, but often fewer.
+Commercial and fashion photographers might be part of a studio that employs as many as ten people, but it's often fewer.
 Portrait photographers also work in studios, but a large part of their business might involve on-site work such as taking school photos, corporate portraits, or weddings.

 Journalistic photographers work in the outside world, tracking down images to fit certain stories.
 They might accompany a writer or reporter.
 Some journalistic photographers even work for travel magazines and spend their time traveling the world to photograph exotic holiday locations.